 free utility shows the amount of free and used memory in a system.
 The output is similar to the memory information displayed by top.

 Memory data is often misinterpreted.
 The main source of confusion is related to buffers and caching.
 Keeping data in memory speeds things up, and the Linux kernel therefore uses as much memory as possible for caching.
 However, this memory can be released at any time.
 For instance, if a processes asks for a big chunk of memory then the kernel can simply give it some of the cached memory.
 So, memory used for caching is both used and available.
+I have described this in more detail in my article about memory data in free and top.

 Let’s look at an example.
 The below output shows that the system has 797M of free memory.
 However, some of that memory is used for caching.
 The actual amount of available memory is therefore higher (1.1G):